 11. We are “Present Truth” in our belief that God is progressively restoring truth to the Church today.
 This progressive restoration can be traced from the Reformation, when men realized that “the just shall live by faith,” to this century when men are learning about the active role of the Holy Spirit in the earth today, all remaining faithful to both Old an New Testament Scriptures.

 12. We are “Kingdom” in our theology believing that the central issue and concern of God in Scripture is His righteous rule in heaven and on earth.
 Since the Kingdom of God was the major subject preached and taught by Christ during His earthly ministry and after His resurrection, the Church is the embassy of the Kingdom of God on earth and must proclaim Christ as both Savior and Lord of all.
-We are dominion people in our theology, believing that the Kingdom of God is manifested on earth wherever believers take up their cross and proclaim the Gospel of the Kingdom.
-We believe that biblical Kingdom dominion is comprehensive and progressive, including every area of life.
+We believe that the Kingdom of God is manifested on earth wherever believers take up their cross and proclaim the Gospel of the Kingdom.